-There is no Legal Proceeding pending or threatened: (a) that involves Whitehat or any Representatives or Affiliates of Whitehat; and (b) related to or arising out of Whitehat’s activities in connection with exploits of software or blockchain technologies or any other Token trading or blockchain technology related activities.
+There is no Legal Proceeding pending or threatened: (a) that involves Whitehat or any Representatives or Affiliates of Whitehat; and (b) related to or arising out of Whitehat’s activities in connection with exploits of software or blockchain technologies or any other Token trading or blockchain technology related activities that would have a material adverse affect on the Whitehat’s performance of its obligations under this Agreement.

 Intellectual Property and Related Matters.

-Whitehat is the sole and exclusive owner of all right, title and interest in and to all Intellectual Property Rights to all Technology incorporated into or otherwise used, held for use or practiced in connection with (or planned by Whitehat to be incorporated into or otherwise used, held for use or practiced during the course of the Program in connection with) the Program other than any Intellectual Property Rights that are validly licensed (or provided on a hosted basis) to Whitehat pursuant to valid and binding Intellectual Property Licenses granted to Whitehat.
+Whitehat has all necessary rights, title and interest in and to all Intellectual Property Rights in all Technology incorporated into or otherwise used, held for use or practiced in connection with (or planned by Whitehat to be incorporated into or otherwise used, held for use or practiced during the course of the Program in connection with) the Program.

 Compliance; Orders